International naming that moves your boundaries

 We can develop a name straight from a briefing and aim the decision process at acceptation by central stakeholders.
-However, since a merger affects everyone in an organization, we can also provide several ways to make use of creativity present among employees and generate support for new naming.
+However, since a merger affects everyone in an organisation, we can also provide several ways to make use of creativity present among employees and generate support for new naming.

 Our broad experience allows us to get the optimal result in every situation and make sure that the new name provides a solid foundation for the new brand identity.
 Read more about organising support for a new name.

 Name development cannot be seen separately from trademark and trade name rights.
 Brands are among the most important assets of a company; in a communicative and economic sense, but also as intellectual property.

 Globrands works mostly with Matchmark, the in-house trademark office, but also with offices like HGF, Novagraaf and Chiever.
 If clients prefer to work with other trademark attorneys this is also possible.

 Trademark law research naturally focuses on potential objections, but the trick is to focus on what is possible.
 That is the added value that Globrands offers.

 Before each name presentation, the trademark office makes an initial screening of all name proposals on relevant identical brand names in selected countries.

 After selection of a shortlist, the remaining alternatives are examined as extensively as necessary for similar brand names and trademark registrations in all relevant records.
 After the selection of the final name, it is registered in the relevant trade mark registers.